Fear: Conditioning

 Nonhuman animals and humans innovate specific fears as a result of learning.
 This has been studied in psychology as fear conditioning, beginning with John B. Watson's Little Albert experiment in 1920, which was inspired after observing a child with an irrational fear of dogs.
 In this study, an 11-month-old boy was conditioned to fear a white rat in the laboratory.
 The fear became generalized to include other white, furry objects, such as a rabbit, dog, and even a Santa Claus mask with white cotton balls in the beard.

 Fear can be learned by experiencing or watching a frightening traumatic accident.
-For example, if a child falls into a well and struggles to get out, he or she may develop a fear of wells, heights (acrophobia), enclosed spaces (claustrophobia), or water (aquaphobia).
+For example, a child falling into a well and struggling to get out may develop a fear of wells, heights (acrophobia), enclosed spaces (claustrophobia), or water (aquaphobia).
 There are studies looking at areas of the brain that are affected in relation to fear.
 When looking at these areas (such as the amygdala), it was proposed that a person learns to fear regardless of whether they themselves have experienced trauma, or if they have observed the fear in others.
 In a study completed by Andreas Olsson, Katherine I. Nearing and Elizabeth A. Phelps, the amygdala were affected both when subjects observed someone else being submitted to an aversive event, knowing that the same treatment awaited themselves, and when subjects were subsequently placed in a fear-provoking situation.
 This suggests that fear can develop in both conditions, not just simply from personal history.

 Fear is affected by cultural and historical context.
 For example, in the early 20th century, many Americans feared polio, a disease that can lead to paralysis.
 There are consistent cross-cultural differences in how people respond to fear.
 Display rules affect how likely people are to express the facial expression of fear and other emotions.

-Fear of victimization is a function of perceived risk and seriousness.
+Fear of victimization is a function of perceived risk and seriousness of potential harm.

 Common triggers

 Phobias

 According to surveys, some of the most common fears are of demons and ghosts, the existence of evil powers, cockroaches, spiders, snakes, heights, water, enclosed spaces, tunnels, bridges, needles, social rejection, failure, examinations, and public speaking.

+Regionally some may more so fear terrorist attacks, death, war, criminal or gang violence, being alone, the future, nuclear war, flying, clowns, intimacy, people, and driving.